notepad-plus-plus/npp-usermanual/content/docs/ghost-typing.md

 ## Historical Syntax

-The syntax listed above is valid for Notepad++ v7.9.2 and newer.
+The syntax listed above is valid for Notepad++ v8 and newer.
+If you have a v7.x version of Notepad++, please download the [last offline User Manual that contains Notepad++ v7.x details](https://github.com/notepad-plus-plus/npp-usermanual/releases/download/3.6/nppUserManual.zip)

-In Notepad++ v7.9.1 and earlier, there were differnces in the syntax:

-* the command-line options for the ghost typing modes did not use the `=`, so it would be interpreted as literal text (part of the value)
-* quotes were interpreted as literal text (part of the value)
-* the sequence `%20` was used to represent a space, since you could not use quotes to make spaces significant.

-Keep these differences in mind if using older versions of Notepad++.